DariaKrup/tc-issue-security-exception-shutdown-hook/README.md

 # tc-issue-security-exception-shutdown-hook
-This repo helps reproducing a SecurityException on TeamCity
+This repo helps reproducing a SecurityException in TeamCity